dotnet/training-tutorials/content/csharp/getting-started/arrays-collections.md

 > **Tip** {.tip .newLanguage }
 > You can think of an array as being like an egg carton or pill organizer.
 A weekly pill organizer typically has 7 spaces of equal size, while an egg carton has two rows of 6 spaces each.
 Array locations are often referred to as *cells*.

+> **Tip** {.tip .c}
+> Unlike in c++, arrays in C# aren't just pointers to an initial location in memory.
+These arrays a full objects in their own right, inheriting from System.Object and having members like `Length`.
+C# keeps handles those details behind the scenes.

 Array values are referenced by an *index*.
 C# array indexes start with 0, and values are accessed by passing the index to the array using square braces (``[`` ``]``).

 > **Tip** {.tip .vb }